 Does not Meet the Standard (1) Approaches Standard (2) Meets Standard (3) Exceeds Standard (4) Assessment of Languages and Cultures ACTFL/CAEP Standard 5b Principle C: Instructional Practice "Reflect on and analyze the results of student assessments, adjust instruction accordingly, and use data to inform and strengthen subsequent instruction."
-Domain C are scored easily of Candidate's philosophy of language teaching supports assessments that can be scored quickly and mechanically.
+Domain C Candidate's philosophy of language teaching only minimally mentions assessments or supports only assessments that are scored easily or mechanically.
+Assessment is not viewed as a teaching tool, but may be considered as an end in and of itself.
+Candidate's philosophy of language teaching supports assessments that can be scored quickly and mechanically.
 Assessment is viewed as an end in and of itself.
 Candidate's philosophy of language teaching mentions a commitment to adjust instruction based on what s/he has learned from assessments.
 Candidate's philosophy of language teaching establishes a clear commitment to adjust instruction based on what s/he has learned from assessments.
 Candidate's philosophy indicates planning authentic assessments as part of designing instruction, before instruction begins.
 Integration of Standards in Planning and Instruction ACTFL/CAEP Standard 4b Principle A: The Learner and Learning "Integrate the goal areas of the national standards and their state standards in their classroom practice."
-Domains D or E 1 1 5 Candidate's philosophy demonstrates limited or partial knowledge and skills to integrate the goal areas of national and/or state standards for the plans.
+Domains D or E Candidate's philosophy does not demonstrate knowledge and skills to integrate the goal areas of national and/or state standards in the philosophy.
+The philosophy lacks the 5Cs and 3 modes.
+Candidate's philosophy demonstrates limited or partial knowledge and skills to integrate the goal areas of national and/or state standards for the plans.
 The philosophy lacks several of the 5Cs and/or 3 modes.
 Candidate's philosophy demonstrates the knowledge and skills to integrate the goal areas of national and/or state standards for the philosophy.
 The philosophy includes the 5Cs and all 3 modes.
 Candidate's philosophy demonstrates strong understanding of knowledge and skills needed to integrate the goal areas of national and/or state standards for the philosophy.
 These then are the focus of all classroom activities.
 The philosophy includes all 5Cs and all 3 modes.